kallsyms/santa-sleigh/README.md

 # Santa Sleigh

 Santa Sleigh is a cross-platform daemon that ships telemetry bundles collected by the [Santa](https://github.com/google/santa) endpoint security agent to an S3-compatible object store.
-It watches a queue directory for new files, uploads them to S3, and archives successfully transferred payloads.
+It watches a queue directory for new files, uploads them to S3, and removes the local copy after each successful transfer.

 ## Features